Reviem0/CompSci-Notes/GROUP PROJECT.md

 **Healthcare: Diagnostic Algorithms**
 In the healthcare sector, algorithms used for diagnosing diseases like skin cancer face similar pitfalls.
 Many are trained on datasets **overrepresented by lighter skin tones**, leading to lower accuracy for darker-skinned patients.
 Imagine a delayed cancer diagnosis simply because the tool wasn’t designed for diverse populations.
 This isn’t hypothetical—it’s happening, worsening health disparities for marginalized groups.

-**Transition to Slide 2**
-These examples show how bias in training data leads to real-world harm.
-Now, let’s explore how algorithms impact **social dynamics, education, and financial equity**."

 ---